Joanna Hartman: Characterisation

-Joanna is the daughter of Caitlin and Tony "Tarquin" Hartman (Michael Carman).
+The character's fictional backstory states that she is the daughter of Caitlin and Tony "Tarquin" Hartman (Michael Carman).
 She grew up in Yallingup.
 Joanna is made aware of her half-sister, Annalise, by Fiona Hartman (Suzanne Dudley) and she decides to go to Erinsborough to meet her.
 The BBC said the sister's have very different personalities.
 Joanna is "uncomplicated", while Annalise is high maintenance.
 Joanna is also "down to earth" and Annalise becomes jealous of her sister's stable home life.
 Joanna was more accepting of their father's job as a female impersonator, but Annalise became embarrassed by it.
+Harrison told Simon Yeaman of The Advertiser that she felt like a "supporting actor" to Davies at the beginning, explaining "She was sort of made to look more heroic and my character was always getting into trouble and stuffing up."

-Of Joanna's personality, Josephine Monore, author of Neighbours: the first 10 years, said "Jo was even more vacuous than her blond looks would have you stereotype her.
+Josephine Monore, author of Neighbours: The First 10 Years, described the character as being "even more vacuous than her blond looks would have you stereotype her.
 She was dizzy, forgetful and about as bright as a glowworm."
+Yeaman called the character "naive but nice-natured".
+While Harrison called Joanna an "underdog" and said she often found herself in trouble, adding that it was like "always being punched in the face a bit."
+She also told Yeaman that her character was relatable, as she showed that no one is perfect, adding "She's a normal girl, she makes mistakes, she's a bit sort of clumsy and quirky."
 Fiona Parker of the Daily Mirror said Joanna was "glamorous", while a colleague called her a siren and said she was as "equally-stunning" as her sister.

-Tony Johnston, author of Neighbours: 20 years of Ramsay Street, said Joanna was so "chirpy and over-helpful" that she drove everyone crazy.
-In July 1996, Harrison commented on Joanna's development saying "When I started with Neighbours I came in as the little confused sister of Annalise but now Joanna Hartman is developing as a solid confident character."
+Tony Johnston, author of Neighbours: 20 Years of Ramsay Street, said Joanna was so "chirpy and over-helpful" that she drove everyone crazy.
+In a February 1996 interview, Harrison believed that her character had grown up, noting that she was "a very insecure, immature little girl" at the beginning.
+She also doubted that Joanna would become "a vamp" like her sister.
+A few months later, Harrison commented on Joanna's development saying "When I started with Neighbours I came in as the little confused sister of Annalise but now Joanna Hartman is developing as a solid confident character."
 She also said that she and Joanna were complete opposites.
 Harrison called her character "quite immature" and obsessed with men.